Best Prepaid Cell Phones Android Central 2021

-The idea of a prepaid phone has become increasingly vague in recent years.
+With so many phones becoming affordable unlocked, the best prepaid phones look a lot like the best phones in general.
 Technically, almost any phone can be a prepaid phone these days — that is, just about any phone can be financed or bought outright and used on a prepaid network.
-Still, most prepaid shoppers are looking for a value offering, so we've compiled some of the best phones that will work with the major prepaid carriers under $325.
+This includes nearly all of the best Android phones you can get.
+Still, most prepaid shoppers are looking for a value offering, so we've compiled some of the best phones that will work with the major prepaid carriers under $350.
+The Google Pixel 4a is the best prepaid phone overall thanks to its fast hardware, great camera, and consistent software updates.

 Since this phone comes directly from Google, there's no waiting for Android updates and as a Pixel owner, you're first in line for the newest software.
 You get a pure Android build without a bunch of extra software you don't need.
-You also get a 5.6-inch OLED display as well as 4GB of RAM to keep things running smoothly.
+You also get a 5.8-inch OLED display as well as 6GB of RAM to keep things running smoothly.

 - Great Pixel camera